Stellantis/api-standards/content/http-protocol.md

 ## HTTP Verbs

 > **Normalize HTTP verbs usage to keep the API intuitive.
-Only the 5 verbs below should be used : use the right verb for the right operation to perform**
+Only the 5 verbs below SHALL BE used : use the right verb for the right operation to perform**

 |  Method | Action |
 |--|--|